-If you are seeking accommodation support services from the
+If you are seeking accommodation from the

 The expected progression or stability of the disability over time.
 Periodic updates of documentation may be requested in situations where the etiology (cause or origin) of the disability and your level of functioning may change significantly over a short period of time.Treatments, medications, accommodations, auxiliary aids and services currently prescribed or in use.The professional’s signature, title, credentials, date and license number on professional letterhead.In cases where documentation is insufficient, you will be asked to provide additional or clarifying information.